top of page

 • Changes language for the listener or situation: communicating differently to a baby than to an adult, giving more information appropriately, knowing when to skip details that aren't related, communicating differently in public vs in home.

-• Following rules for conversations and storytelling: taking turns, changing topics, staying on topic, saying something differently if someone doesnt understand, proximity awareness, facial expressions and eye contact.
+• Following rules for conversations and storytelling: taking turns, changing topics, staying on topic, saying something differently if someone doesn't understand, proximity awareness, facial expressions and eye contact.

 bottom of page